servalproject/serval-dna/doc/REST-API-Rhizome.md

 *  `name` - the string value of the manifest's *name* field, or *null* if the manifest has no *name* field.

-### GET /restful/rhizome/newsince/TOKEN/bundlelist.json
+### GET /restful/rhizome/newsince[/TOKEN]/bundlelist.json

 This request allows a client to receive near-real-time notification of newly-arriving Rhizome bundles.

 Fetches a list of all bundles currently in [Serval DNA][]'s Rhizome store, in order of ascending insertion time, since (but not including) the bundle identified by TOKEN.
-TOKEN must be a value taken from the non-null `.token` field of any previous *bundlelist.json* request.
+If present, TOKEN must be a value taken from the non-null `.token` field of any previous *bundlelist.json* request.

 The list is returned in the body of the [response](#response) in [JSON table][]